mstpp/local-portfolio-tracker/tests/README.md

 Run list on a fresh workspace; prints an empty state message and exits 0.
 3. Create New Portfolio (happy path) new <name> creates directory/files; rerun list shows the new portfolio.
 4. Create Portfolio That Already Exists
-Second new <name> fails gracefully with a clear “already exists” error and non-zero exit.
+Second new <name> fails gracefully with a clear “File exists” error and non-zero exit.

 	5. Show Trades on Empty Portfolio show <name> on a newly created portfolio renders headers and “no trades” message.
 	6. Add BUY Transaction (simple)